Archive for the Kitao Taki Category

 January 20th, 2025

 I have been following Kitao Taki since the early 2000s, when she was part of Sakuraike, a doujinshi team whose work I really enjoyed.
 We were fortunate enough to be able to include some of their work in ALC’s Yuri Monogatari anthology.
 In 2010, Sakuraike’s work was collected into a 2-volume series Kimochi no Katachi.
 Of course I reviewed Volume 1 and Volume 2 here on Okazu.
-When Kitao-sensei struck out on her own as circle BQ, I continued to follow her work, because I liked her formula of self-conscious butch and outgoing femme. ^_^ Well today, it is my very sincere pleasure to say that her work has continued to mature and grow and in 2024, she has a series published by Kadokawa’s U-NEXT site.
+When Kitao-sensei struck out on her own as circle BQ, I continued to follow her work, because I liked her formula of self-conscious butch and outgoing femme. ^_^ Well today, it is my very sincere pleasure to say that her work has continued to mature and grow and in 2024, her series published on the U-NEXT site, has been collected into a print volume by Kadokawa.

 Heimin No Watashi Desu Ga Koushaku Reijou-sama o Taburakashite Ikiteimasu, Volume 1 (平民の私ですが公爵令嬢様をたぶらかして生きています) is an absolutely delightful fantasy series about Laila, a commoner, whose life is upended when her useless parents sell her off probably for drinking money.
 Laila is not the kind of girl to wait around and see what becomes of her, so while in the forest, she escapes.
 Lost and alone, Laila is found by the unlikeliest person imaginable – her old childhood friend Eva, the duke’s daughter.